alachaudhary/Internship/README.md

-student file in uni folder contains the crud using OOP
+course file in uni folder contains the crud using OOP